The next translation will be Aristotle: The Art of Rhetoric, with Harvey Yunis (Rice University) writing

 Socrates' for the Landmark Xenophon: Anabasis, translated by David Thomas, and edited

 by Shane Brennan and Robert Strassler.
-The book is due to be published in 2018.
+The book is due to be published late in 2018.

 OUP have commissioned Robin to write a general history of the ancient